 As part of my very popular series of legal FAQ, I now address a question that I get asked very frequently: it’s about the possibility to get naturalized as a German citizen without living in Germany.

 Please note that this only concerns very special cases.
 For a general overview of German citizenship law, please read these FAQ.
 Before asking a new question, please read through the many comments which may already answer your questions.
-And if you find these FAQ useful or if you ask a new question, it would be very nice if you make a donation.
+And if you find these FAQ useful or if you ask a new question, it would be very nice of you to support this blog.
 Thank you!

 1. Can I become a German citizen without living in Germany?

 Yes.
 There are several possibilities to do so: (1) you may already have German citizenship due to German descent, (2) re-instatement of previously lost citizenship, (3) adoption by a German citizen as a minor, and (4) naturalization in accordance with § 14 StAG.
 These FAQ only deal with naturalization from abroad, the other options are covered in another FAQ.